-There are four full-color monographs written about her work: Carole Feuerman Sculpture, both editions published by Hudson Hills Press; La Scultura Incontra la Realtà, available in multiple languages; and Swimmers, published by The Artist Book Foundation.
-Her first swimmer sculpture, ‘Catalina’, is included in A History of Western Art, published by Harry N. Abrams, and written by Anthony Mason and John T. Spike.
+There are four full-color monographs written about her work, including a new full color catalogue raisonné by Scheidegger & Spiess.
+Her first swimmer sculpture, Catalina is included in A History of Western Art, published by Harry N. Abrams, and written by Anthony Mason and John T. Spike.
 You can see her work in museums, as well as private and public collections worldwide.
-Dubbed ‘the reigning doyenne of super-realism’ by art historian John T. Spike, Feuerman has solidified her place in art history.”
+Feuerman is married with three children and six grandchildren.
+She lives and works in New York City.”

 Stephen Foster, Ph.D., Art Historian